Jo-Anne Dixon DVM

 Jo-Anne feels that the most rewarding part of her about her job is knowing that she is making a real difference not only by giving a voice to the homeless animals in our community but also in how the Shelter’s work touches and strengthens our community.
 She lives in Hailey with her husband James, their six-year-old twins, Per and Signe, their two sled dogs, JJ and Humpy, her horse, Eli, and Flapjack the cat.

-Operations Manager/Veterinary Technician
+Animal Care Manager/Veterinary Technician

 Nadia Novik first became interested in the world of animal welfare after she adopted her first dog, Montana, from a shelter in Pennsylvania.
 After becoming a Certified Veterinary Technician, a vet tech job opened up at the Animal Shelter, and Nadia jumped at the chance to be more involved with homeless animals in our community.